OpenHFT/Java-Runtime-Compiler/README.md

 ## Using the CachedCompiler.

-In this example, you can configure the compiler to write the files to a speicifc directory when you are in debug mode.
+In this example, you can configure the compiler to write the files to a specific directory when you are in debug mode.

     private static final CachedCompiler JCC = CompilerUtils.DEBUGGING ?
                                                        new CachedCompiler(new File(parent, "src/test/java"), new File(parent, "target/compiled")) :